All posts filed under: Uncategorized

 CAT 2020 Miscellany: Early Morning Slot, Insomnia, and other blues

-I did my last webinar for the season recently and any of you who still have queries around how to increase your scores in the last few weeks, what scores to target for what percentiles, what to prepare, will find my take on all of them and a few more queries in the recording of the same.
-But there are a still a few non prep queries that will be swirling around in your head.
+I did my last webinar for the season recently but there will still be a few non-prep queries that will be swirling around in your head.
 This post is will cover all of those niggles that do not prevent you taking to the field but are a bother that you can do without.
 Is there a chance you might have burnt out or are running solely on adrenaline?
 Those of you who have attended all of my webinars know how much store I set on having optimal mental energy.
 So for me a lot of issues can be traced back to the quality of our mental energy.
-Some of you might not realise that you have depleted your energy sources and are running solely on adrenaline …
+Some of you might not realise that you have depleted your energy sources and are running solely on adrenaline Ask yourself the following questions?
+From the answers to the questions above you will know the state of your mental energy right now.
+Ideally, you should be feeling alert and light from the time you wake up until the time you go to sleep.
+There are about 10 days …

 What did you learn about yourself during the first week of lockdown?